laszlocph/website/_posts/2016-10-21-Docker-cluster-management-on-AWS.md

 At this point the service is accessible on the displayed IP, I only have to do a small modification in the AWS Security Group because I use a non standard port.
 And while I'm there, I make sure that the service is only accessible to me.
 That you can do by limiting the incoming traffic to your office IP, but I rather suggest to set up VPN  access for higher security.

-Since the flow is identical to the flow in part 2, I simply modified the [start-env](https://github.com/laszlocph/multi-env/blob/ecs/start-env.sh) script to operate with the *ecs-cli* commands, and **I achieved the same flexibility using an ECS cluster**.
+Since the flow is identical to the flow in part 2, I simply modified the [start-env](https://github.com/laszlocph/multi-env/blob/ecs/start-env.sh) script to operate with the *ecs-cli* commands, and I achieved the same flexibility using an ECS cluster.

 Each time I run the script I get a new environment exposed on a random port, on one of the cluster node's IP.